emperor-katax/CompBPCPP/README.md

 > simulate direct and guided missile movement(linear) with customisable speed

-> 6 actors on stage as 2 groups of guided and unguided
+> 6 actors on stage: 3 Direct missle, 3 Guided missle

 > Using Blueprint and C++ in same actor